Cost of Living in Budapest: The 2026 Student Guide

 You are here to study and explore, but you are smart with your money.
 You cook at home, share a flat, and take advantage of student discounts.

-Expense Category Monthly Cost (Estimate)
+Monthly Cost Estimate:

 Rent (Room in shared flat + Utilities)